dbt-labs/corp/handbook/benefits.md

 Employees who need to take dedicated time off to care for a seriously ill or injured person will be allowed to take up to 4 weeks of paid Caregiver Leave.
 The illness or injury must be a serious health condition (defined below).

 Certain personal relationships may be eligible for wage replacement programs through the state.
-For example, a caregiver leave to care for a parent, child, or sibling, is eligible for wage replacement through a Paid Family Leave program.
+For example, a caregiver leave for caring for a parent, child, or sibling, is eligible for wage replacement through a Paid Family Leave program.
 In those cases, employees are required to file a paid family leave claim. dbt Labs will coordinate with these benefits to ensure that employees receive 100% pay.

 A serious health condition is an illness, an injury, an impairment, or a physical or mental condition that involves either an overnight stay in a medical care facility or continuing treatment by a healthcare provider for a condition that either prevents the qualified family member from participating in school, work, or other daily activities.
 Subject to certain conditions, the continuing treatment requirement may be met by a period of incapacity of more than three consecutive calendar days combined with at least two visits to a healthcare provider or one visit and a regimen of continuing treatment, incapacity due to pregnancy, or incapacity due to a chronic condition.
 Other conditions may meet the definition of “continuing treatment.”